lhl-cdut/PolarGUI/README.md

 # PolarGUI (polarization analysis graphical user interface)

    Please cite: Li, H., Qu, K., Rong, W., Tuo, X., Lu, J., Wang, R., ... & Courtois, J. (2021).
 PolarGUI: A MATLAB‐Based Tool for Polarization Analysis of the Three‐Component Seismic Data Using Different Algorithms.
-Seismological Society of America, 92(6), 3821-3831. doi: https://doi.org/10.1785/0220200439
+Seismological Research Letters, 92(6), 3821-3831. doi: https://doi.org/10.1785/0220200439

    This program was written in MATLAB language (created programmatically, not using GUIDE) and in open-source mode.
 It can be expediently modified, and other algorithms can be added.